 Measurable: Reduction of 30% of questions at the meetings.

 Attainable: Attend a mentoring workshop on presentation skills and join Toastmasters.

-Relevant: By developing your presentation skills, you will be able to make clear and more comprehensive presentations.
-That will save time for answering questions or correcting mistakes that were made as a result of a lake of understanding.
+Relevant: Developing your presentation skills can make more precise and comprehensive presentations.
+That will save time for answering questions or correcting mistakes made due to a lack of understanding.

 Timeliness: Improvement of 30% in communication time at meetings in six months.

 While you are working on achieving the goals, assess the progress you are making.
 “Plans are the base for changes” if something is not going as you were expecting, make the necessary changes.
 For example, if you feel that the weekly meetings create more stress for your group than inspiration.
 Or it became a micromanaging issue, change the way you manage the meeting by some group dynamics or cancel it.